Reggie Lynch: 2016–17 season

 Lynch started 33 games for the Gophers.
 He won Big Ten Defensive Player of the year after recording 114 blocks which were second best in the entire nation.
 He had at least 5 blocks in 11 games during the season including a game where he posted 11 blocks at home against Penn State on February 25.
 Lynch was named the Big Ten Conference Defensive Player of the Year.
 While also helping to take the Gophers to the NCAA tournament and making the biggest season-to-season turnaround in college basketball history.

 2017–18 season

-Lynch played the first 16 games of the season for the Golden Gophers before being expelled from the university after being found responsible for two separate acts of sexual misconduct.
-Lynch initially appealed the expulsion, but dropped the appeal in February 2018.
+Lynch played the first 16 games of the season for the Golden Gophers averaging 10.1 points 8 rebounds and 4.1 blocks per game before exiting the university after being found responsible for acts of sexual misconduct.
+Lynch initially appealed the expulsion but dropped the appeal in February 2018 to start his professional career.